diegoschlauri/marstek_venus_ha/README.md

 * `select.marstek_l1_modbus_force_mode`
 * `switch.marstek_l1_modbus_rs485_control_mode`

 Make sure these entities exist and are working before setting up the integration.
-The configuration flow does not check if the entities exist.
+The configuration flow does check if the entities exist and you cannot proceed if they are missing.
-You need to check the logfile if there are any errors.

 ---